-T{ind} = induction time (s).
+$T{ind}$ = induction time (s).

-In the CASRAM source model, Equation 3.17 is discretized to yield values for ΔQ for each parcel of a parent chemical ΔM_o released into a water body.
-The time-dependent total evolution rate of TIH product(s) from the spill is then the sum of the individual releases arising
+In the CASRAM source model, Equation 3.17 is discretized to yield values for $\Delta Q$ for each parcel of a parent chemical $\Delta M_o$ released into a water body.
+The time-dependent total evolution rate of TIH product(s) from the spill is then the sum of the individual releases arising from each parcel, where the time in Equation 3.17 is that elapsed since each parcel entered the water.

-The key empirical parameters necessary to apply Equation 3.17 are β are λ , since the stoichiometric yield is easily calculated.
-As discussed below, an additional parameter, the induction time T{ind} in Equation 3.17, accounts for the autocatalytic nature of the reactions for a small class of silanes.
-When T{ind} is >0, Q(t) is 0 for all times until T{ind} .
-Experimental data for β and λ are not available in the chemical literature.
+The key empirical parameters necessary to apply Equation 3.17 are $\beta$ are $\lambda$ , since the stoichiometric yield is easily calculated.
+As discussed below, an additional parameter, the induction time $T{ind}$ in Equation 3.17, accounts for the autocatalytic nature of the reactions for a small class of silanes.
+When $T{ind}$ is >0, Q(t) is 0 for all times until $T{ind}$ .
+Experimental data for $\beta$ and $\lambda$ are not available in the chemical literature.
 In our past efforts, an extensive search of the chemical literature yielded only qualitative descriptions of water reactivity for most of the TIHWR materials identified over the previous decade of ERG analyses.
-Such descriptions allow only a crude estimate of β and λ , accurate to a factor of 2, at best.
+Such descriptions allow only a crude estimate of $\beta$ and $\lambda$ , accurate to a factor of 2, at best.
 Moreover, troubling inconsistencies in these qualitative descriptions were sometimes found in different literature sources.
 In several cases, the descriptions disagreed with the direct experience of at least one of the authors.
 Furthermore, we could not find any examples in which the deliberate release of a bulk chemical into a relatively large amount of water had been followed by the measurement of TIHWR production amounts.

 To help provide a quantitative basis for the TIHWR analysis, we conducted a series of direct experiments on more than 70 potentially water-reactive chemicals beginning in 1999 (for the ERG2000 analysis) and continuing through the ERG2008 analysis.
 Specifically, for the ERG2000 analysis, we investigated 21 materials.
 We added experiments on 35 additional materials for the ERG2004, and for the ERG2008 analysis, we conducted experiments on 18 new materials and repeated experiments on 34 materials that had been previously investigated using a significantly improved experimental apparatus.
 The experimental program and resultant data generated are described in Appendix D. These experiments were small in scale, which leads to some uncertainty in trying to scale the results up to the size of transportation spills.
-Nevertheless, the experiments greatly increased the accuracy of estimates for β and also provided a direct measure of λ , which is even more difficult to estimate from the qualitative descriptions.
+Nevertheless, the experiments greatly increased the accuracy of estimates for $\beta$ and also provided a direct measure of $\lambda$ , which is even more difficult to estimate from the qualitative descriptions.

 In the course of this experimental program, we used a few different formulations to empirically describe the reaction rates for use in our modeling framework.
 In particular, we found that Equation 3.17 was not adequate for fully describing the reaction for a narrow class of silanes that exhibit apparent autocatalytic reactions.
-For nine of these materials in our experimental series, there appeared to be an initial induction period characterized by a slow constant release rate, such that where m_i is an initial production coefficient and T{ind} is the induction time.
+For nine of these materials in our experimental series, there appeared to be an initial induction period characterized by a slow constant release rate, such that where $m_i$ is an initial production coefficient and $T{ind}$ is the induction time.

-$$Q(t) = M_o \frac{m_i}{T{ind}}, \ (t \text{ is } \le T{ind}),$$ (3.18)
+$$Q(t) = M_o \frac{m_i}{T{ind}}, \quad (t \text{ is } \le T{ind}), \quad (3.18)$$ constant release described by Equation 3.18 and instead simply use Equation 3.17 with an induction time offset.
+We used this approach for the ERG2012 as well.
+For calculations of practical interest, this simplification has no effect on the resulting hazard estimates, since release rates during the induction period are very small when compared with those after the induction period.